 Adding a low fade to the classic crew cut makes this hairstyle the perfect hairdo.
 If you want to combine it with a neat disconnected beard, you can elevate it even further.

-Scissor fades are harder to accomplish and require more frequent maintenance then most low fades, but they also appear more stylish and create an overall interesting look.
+Scissor fades are harder to accomplish and require more frequent maintenance than most low fades, but they also appear more stylish and create an overall interesting look.

 If you want to leave the hair long on top, you can style it into spikes or a long comb over.